maccman/spine.tutorials/tutorials/index.md

 * [Coffee Script](coffee.html) - use Spine and CoffeeScript together.

+* [NodeJS](node.html) - use Spine and NodeJS together.
+Use package managers and modules.

 If you've any suggestions for additional tutorials, or questions about Spine, please [post them on the mailing list](https://groups.google.com/forum/#!forum/spinejs).